aroth-fastprotect/sgi/README.md

 a textual representation of the object on the right.
 The tree also contain several *"global"* objects, like the global application object or some useful singleton objects (like *osgDB::Registry*).

+## Design
+- core part is located in osgSGI which includes
+  - plugin management
+  - implementation of SceneGraphDialog
+  - implementation of ImagePreviewDialog
+  - implementation of ContextMenu
+  - implementation of ObjectLoggerDialog
+- SGI reader/writer; loads the SGI using a filename (*.sgi_loader*)
+- plugins; it ships with the following plugins
+  - OSG
+  - OsgEarth
+  - Qt5
+  - log4cplus
+- applications;
+  - helloWorldQt: sample application to use SGI in a Qt5 application
+  - sgi_osgviewer: adapted version of osgviewer to use SGI
+  - sgi_osgviewerQt: adapted version of osgviewer using Qt5 and loading SGI

+## Compilers
+The following compilers have been tested so far:
+- Visual Studio 2015 and 2017
+- GCC 5.x, 6.x, 7.x
+- Clang 4.x, 5.x, 6.x

 ## Notes
 SGI is indented as debugging tool.
 Using SGI to manipulate any data during the runtime of an